-- (A) such expense is described in paragraph (2), (3), (4), (7), (8), or (9) of subsection (e), - (B) in the case of an employer who pays or reimburses moving expenses of an employee, such expenses are includible in the income of the employee under section 82, or - (C) such expense is for food or beverages- - (i) required by any Federal law to be provided to crew members of a commercial vessel, - (ii) provided to crew members of a commercial vessel- - (I) which is operating on the Great Lakes, the Saint Lawrence Seaway, or any inland waterway of the United States, and
+- (A) such expense is described in paragraph (2), (3), (4), (7), (8), or (9) of subsection (e), - (B) in the case of an employer who pays or reimburses moving expenses of an employee, such expenses are includible in the income of the employee under section 82, - (C) such expense is for food or beverages- - (i) required by any Federal law to be provided to crew members of a commercial vessel, - (ii) provided to crew members of a commercial vessel- - (I) which is operating on the Great Lakes, the Saint Lawrence Seaway, or any inland waterway of the United States, and

-- (II) which is of a kind which would be required by Federal law to provide food and beverages to crew members if it were operated at sea, - (iii) provided on an oil or gas platform or drilling rig if the platform or rig is located offshore, or - (iv) provided on an oil or gas platform or drilling rig, or at a support camp which is in proximity and integral to such platform or rig, if the platform or rig is located in the United States north of 54 degrees north latitude.
+- (II) which is of a kind which would be required by Federal law to provide food and beverages to crew members if it were operated at sea. - (iii) provided on an oil or gas platform or drilling rig if the platform or rig is located offshore, or - (iv) provided on an oil or gas platform or drilling rig, or at a support camp which is in proximity and integral to such platform or rig, if the platform or rig is located in the United States north of 54 degrees north latitude, or - (D) such expense is- - (i) for food or beverages provided by a restaurant, and - (ii) paid or incurred before January 1, 2023.